• John Willingham

 He was the author of the lead essay in the 100th anniversary issue of southwest review (cover to the left). about the works of John Graves and Larry McMurty.
 (An excerpt is on the next page.)

 John's literary-historical novel, the last woman, is inspired by the life of Frenchy McCormick, a woman who journeyed through much of frontier america.
-In the novel, the protagonist's friendships that endure in the face of danger and loss must also confront the religious strictures and cultural subordination of women in the west of the 1880s. the narrative is fiction, but it follows the basic timeline and travels of the real Frenchy's life.
+In the novel, the protagonist's friendships that endure in the face of danger and loss must also confront the religious condemnation of forsaken women in the west of the late 1870s. the narrative is fiction, but it follows the basic timeline and travels of the real Frenchy's life.
 Readers will find historically accurate descriptions of 19th century Baton Rouge, St. Louis, Dodge City, and the wild cowtown of Tascosa, Texas.
-In the novel, the heroine's name is Frenchy McGinnis.

-He is scheduled to finish a new novel, reconstructions, in early 2024.
-It tells the story of three rebel soldiers and a mixed-race woman whose paths cross early in the Civil War but take dramatic turns when they all meet again years later amid the chaos of post-war Texas.
-The woman, Lucy, was inspired by the nineteenth century radical Lucy Parsons.
+His latest project is reconstructions: A novel of texas after the civil war.
+It tells the story of three rebel soldiers and a mixed-race woman whose paths cross early in the War but take dramatic turns when they all meet again years later amid the chaos of post-war Texas.
+The woman, Lucy, is inspired by the nineteenth century radical Lucy Parsons. the novel also explores the role of german-americans during the civil war and reconstruction.

-JOHN HAS A BA WITH HONORS AND AN MA IN AMERICAN HISTORY FROM THE UNIVERSITY OF TEXAS AT AUSTIN.
+JOHN HAS A BA WITH HONORS in history AND AN MA IN AMERICAN HISTORY FROM THE UNIVERSITY OF TEXAS AT AUSTIN, where his graduate major fields were social and religious history.
 FOR more than TWENTY YEARS HE WAS AN ELECTIONS ADMINISTRATOR IN TEXAS AND SERVED AS AN OBSERVER AND FACILITATOR IN BOSNIA FOR THE 1998 GENERAL ELECTIONS.
 IN 2002, HE WAS A MEMBER OF A NATIONAL TASK FORCE ON ELECTION REFORM.
-AFter residing ten years in PORTLAND, OREGON, HE has returned to Texas and NOW LIVES in Georgetown, north of Austin. he is a member of the american historical association, the texas state historical association, the western writers of america, and the writers league of texas.

 Proudly powered by Weebly